Welcome to Lewis & Clark County 4-H!

-Select a club from the list (see link below).
-Use meeting times, dates and meeting location to help with your selection.
+The best way to get started in 4-H is to first decide which club works best for you based on meeting times, dates, and location.
+Review the Club Meeting Dates and Locations link below to help with your selection.
 Don't let the name of the club stop you from checking them out.
+In our county, members in all clubs are involved in a variety of projects.
 You must be a member of a club to participate in county project activities and workshops.

-Contact the Club Organizational Leader and express your interest to join the club.
-Find out what activities the club does, what are the requirements and expectations of the club.
-There is likely to be changes in the club list and leaders the start of the 4-H year.
+Contact the Club Leader and express your interest in joining the club.
+Find out about the club activities, requirements and expectations.
+Club Leaders are a great resource to guide you through the process.
+There are likely to be changes in the club list and leaders the start of each 4-H year.

-Complete the 4-H enrollment forms using the Clover: Montana 4-H Project Selection Guide.
-Sign the enrollment forms and submit to the Club Organizational Leader with the $10.00 yearly enrollment fee.
+Complete the 4-H enrollment forms using the Clover: Montana 4-H Project Selection Guide (Clover) to select your projects.
+The enrollment packet includes an enrollment form, a Project Worksheet, a Code of Conduct form, a Media Release form, and an Animal Project Permission form if enrolling in certain animal projects.
+Sign the enrollment forms and submit them to the Club Leader with the $10.00 yearly enrollment fee.
 Several projects require additional project fees which will be collected when participating in the project.

 Please don't hesitate to contact the Extension Office at 447-8346 if you have questions or need additional information.